chelseaburnham/homework1-codeRefactoring/README.md

 Once on your Github account, clone the repository to your local machine.

 ##  Usage
 Suitable for learning how to organize HTML using semantic elements.
-See screenshot below:
+See screenshot below: <br />
 ![Before](./assets/images/Screenshot2.png)
 ![After](./assets/images/Screenshot.png)